 We will continue with the change from the 2005 contest, junior contestants will be given a copy of the "Beef Carcass Evaluation Worksheet," which they can use in the contest.
 This will assist junior members in learning about and applying beef yield and quality grades.
 Senior contestants cannot use the "Beef Carcass Evaluation Worksheet" in the contest.

 The national 4-H meats judging contest has incorporated oral reasons at their contest for many years.
-We will have senior contestants give one set of reasons and it will be scored and counted for 2017.
+We will have senior contestants give one set of reasons.